crosswalk-project/crosswalk-test-suite/doc/Embedding_Test_Suite_Developer_Guide.md

 - Setup Ubuntu (12.04 64bit) Host for the Test Environments.
 - Ensure that you have set up your host environment for Android development.
-- set up an Android device to deploy the application to.
+- Set up an Android device to deploy the application to.
-- Ensure that you have installed the necessary ADT componentsfor your host.
+- Ensure that you have installed the necessary ADT components for your host.
+- Android development IDE: Android SDK + Eclipse.

 ## Build a development environment